aashere/aashere/README.md

 ### 👋 About Me

 Hi, I'm Ameya!
 I study computer science at New York University, focusing my coursework in data science, statistics, and machine learning.
 I am passionate about leveraging big data to solve complex problems and communicate engaging stories to both technical and non-technical audiences.

+I am skilled with Python, SQL, and Apache Spark, among other languages and frameworks.
+Through my coursework and projects, I have gained experience with all aspects of the data science lifecycle, from data exploration, to data cleaning/ETL (pandas, NumPy), dimensionality reduction, data modeling (regression, classification/supervised learning, clustering/unsupervised learning, scikit-learn), cross-validation, and data visualization (matplotlib).

 In my free time, I enjoy reading, singing, and cooking.

 ### 📊 Projects
 I have explored data science and machine learning through a number of projects.
 You can check these out here on GitHub: